 Choose tools that offer customization and visibility

-Not all AI tools are created equal.
 Look for platforms that let you feed in your own data, adjust tone and behavior, and audit the results.
 Avoid one-size-fits-all tools that can’t adapt to your brand.
+The more insight you have into what the AI is doing — and why — the easier it is to improve over time.

 Monitor performance and make adjustments

-TL;DR AI is a tool, not a shortcut
+TL;DR — AI is a tool, not a shortcut

 AI in ecommerce can create real value — but only if you use it with intention.
 It’s not about replacing your team or cutting corners.
 It’s about giving your brand more leverage to move faster, personalize smarter, and operate with more precision.